-1 Athaliah, queen mother in the Bible, is the most powerful woman in Judah.
-She is the only woman in the Bible to have reigned as a monarch 2 Athaliah resists Jehu’s grab for powerand becomes ruler of the kingdom 3 Athaliah is murdered by Jehu and his foreign soldiers
+Athaliah, queen mother in the Bible, was the most powerful woman in Judah.
+She was the only woman in the Bible to have reigned as a monarch.
+She was eventually murdered by an army general called Jehu, and by his foreign soldiers.

 Athaliah – Bible queen’s struggle for power